What is Vitamin C or Ascorbic Acid?

 - Calcium ascorbate E302

-- E304 fatty acid esters of ascorbic acid such as ascorbyl palmitate.
+- E304 fatty acid esters of ascorbic acid as ascorbyl palmitate.

 How much vitamin C (L-ascorbic acid) to take with the diet?